khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 - If you need to present or compare data, consider using a [table](/components/table) instead.
 - If you need to show a high level overview of a single data point, use a single stat component.
 Todo: Add link to single stat component after it's been created

+### Variants

+There are two different variants for the cards: vertical and horizontal.

+1. **Horizontal**: Horizontal cards work well on larger screens.
+They can be used in a maximum of 2 columns due to their larger width.
+1. **Vertical**: Vertical cards work well on smaller screens and increase readability.
+They can be used in a maximum of 3 colums due to their smaller width.

 ### Behavior

 - Card width is fluid by default.
 - A card can be static or draggable when there is an option to reorder it within a set of other cards.
-  - When dragging the card to a new location, any cards positioned behind it should move to show their new placement as if the user were to let go of the selected card and drop it into the current position.
+  - When dragging a card, any adjacent cards should remain visible.
-  - For touch devices there should be a longer hold on the card in order to grab it and move it, so that the user intent isn't confused with scrolling.
+  - For touch devices, there should be a longer hold on the card to avoid collision with the act of scrolling.
+  - When a card is currently being dragged, there should be an indication it's in a draggable state.
+- If a card contains an action, a button or link inside the card should trigger the action, not the entire card.

 ### Content